dwbutler/groupify/README.md

 	or
 	group.add user

 Check the specs for more details.
-Currently only Mongoid is supported.

 ## Contributing